RealGrapeTree/CSC.289-sp25capstoneproject_group9/Project_Plan/Novel_Solution_Project_Plan.md

 ### Project Objectives - Timothy
 ---
-Develop a system to handle POS functions, manage bookstore inventory, allowing users to easily create, modify, delete, and restore items, ensuring accurate and up-to-date stock records.
+- Develop a system to handle POS functions, manage bookstore inventory, allowing users to easily create, modify, delete, and restore items, ensuring accurate and up-to-date stock records.

-Build a point-of-sale (POS) system that facilitates seamless transactions, including cart management, payment processing, returns/refunds, and updates to inventory in real-time.
+- Build a point-of-sale (POS) system that facilitates seamless transactions, including cart management, payment processing, returns/refunds, and updates to inventory in real-time.

-Enable simultaneous usage of the system by multiple cashiers and managers, allowing for smooth operations in a busy retail environment.
+- Enable simultaneous usage of the system by multiple cashiers and managers, allowing for smooth operations in a busy retail environment.

-Provide tools for staff and managers to generate detailed and customizable reports on sales trends and inventory status to inform decision-making.
+- Provide tools for staff and managers to generate detailed and customizable reports on sales trends and inventory status to inform decision-making.

 ### Project Scope - Andrew
 ---
 **A Novel Solution** aims to provide a **comprehensive and efficient system** for managing **bookstore inventory and point-of-sale (POS) operations**, streamlining both sales transactions and stock management.
 The system will support essential bookstore functions, ensuring ease of use for staff and business owners while maintaining security, reliability, and scalability.

-**1.2.1 Included Features (In-Scope)**
+#### 1.	**Included Features (In-Scope):**
 The following features and functionalities are within the scope of this project:

-**1. Inventory Management**
+- **Inventory Management:**

-a.
-Adding, updating, deleting, and restoring book inventory and batches.
+	- Adding, updating, deleting, and restoring book inventory and batches.

-b.
-Categorization by genre, author, and format (e.g., paperback, hardcover).
+	- Categorization by genre, author, and format (e.g., paperback, hardcover).

-c.
-Barcode scanning for quick stock-taking and updates.
+	- Barcode scanning for quick stock-taking and updates.

-d.
-Low-stock alerts and automated reordering suggestions.
+	- Low-stock alerts and automated reordering suggestions.

-**2. Point-of-Sale (POS) System**
+- **Point-of-Sale (POS) System:**

-a.
-Quick and efficient checkout process with barcode scanning.
+	- Quick and efficient checkout process with barcode scanning.

-b.
-Cart management: adding/removing items, applying discounts, and calculating totals.
+	- Cart management: adding/removing items, applying discounts, and calculating totals.

-c.
-Support for multiple payment methods, including **cash, credit/debit cards, and mobile payments.**
+	- Support for multiple payment methods, including **cash, credit/debit cards, and mobile payments.**

-d.
-Handling returns and refunds, including inventory updates and transaction lookups.
+	- Handling returns and refunds, including inventory updates and transaction lookups.

-e.
-Receipt generation (print and email options).
+	- Receipt generation (print and email options).

-f.
-Multi-user support for **cashiers, managers, and administrators**.
+	- Multi-user support for **cashiers, managers, and administrators**.

-**3. Reporting & Analytics**
+- **Reporting & Analytics:**

-a.
-Generating daily, weekly, and custom sales reports.
+	- Generating daily, weekly, and custom sales reports.

-b.
-Inventory turnover tracking and trend analysis.
+	- Inventory turnover tracking and trend analysis.

-c.
-Exporting reports for business insights and decision-making.
+	- Exporting reports for business insights and decision-making.

-**4. Security & Access Control**
+- **Security & Access Control:**

-a.
-Role-based access control (cashiers, managers, and administrators).
+	- Role-based access control (cashiers, managers, and administrators).

-b.
-Password encryption and salting for secure user authentication.
+	- Password encryption and salting for secure user authentication.

-c.
-Automated backup and redundancy services to prevent data loss.
+	- Automated backup and redundancy services to prevent data loss.

-d.
-Secure payment processing compliant with **industry standards** (PCI DSS).
+	- Secure payment processing compliant with **industry standards** (PCI DSS).

-**5. System Infrastructure & Support**
+- **System Infrastructure & Support:**

-a.
-Server-client model hosted on a **local bookstore server** for control over operations.
+	- Server-client model hosted on a **local bookstore server** for control over operations.

-b.
-Multi-device accessibility (desktop-based system with support for POS terminals).
+	- Multi-device accessibility (desktop-based system with support for POS terminals).

-c.
-Offline functionality for core POS and inventory features, with cloud synchronization when online.
+	- Offline functionality for core POS and inventory features, with cloud synchronization when online.

-**1.2.2 Excluded Features (Out-of-Scope)**
+#### 2. **Excluded Features (Out-of-Scope):**
 The following features are explicitly excluded from the current project scope to maintain focus and feasibility:

 - **Mobile Application** – No mobile version of the software will be developed at this stage.
 - **Complex Payment Integrations** – Advanced third-party payment systems (e.g., cryptocurrency, buy-now-pay-later services) are not supported.
 - **Biometric Security** – No implementation of fingerprint or facial recognition for authentication.